infinum/design-handbook/Design process/Product design/UI design.md

 ### Material Symbols & Icons - Google Fonts
 The icons available on [Gooogle Fonts](https://fonts.google.com/icons) are free to use and are open-source.
 You can use them freely in your projects without worrying about licensing fees and restrictions.
 While attribution is appreciated, it is not required.

+### Tabler icons
+[Tabler icons](https://tabler.io/icons) are free to use in both personal and commercial projects.
+There are no restrictions on number of icons you can use per project.
+They are open-source, meaning that you can use, modify and distribute them freely, provided you **include the original copyright and license notices in your project**.

 ## 📚 Recommended reading
 - [Handbook: Learning materials/UI Patterns + Inspiration](https://infinum.com/handbook/books/design/resources/learning-materials#inspiration)